Skip to content

 • How to run helm tests to ensure that receivers are ready to accept telemetry データ

-Platform telemetry encompasses logs, metrics and traces to monitor the overall performance, availability and resource utilization of the system, as well as troubleshooting.
-User level workload telemetry such as user workload logs or agentic traces are not included.
+Platform telemetry encompasses logs, metrics, and traces to monitor the overall performance, availability, and resource utilization of the system, as well as troubleshooting.
+User level workload telemetry such as user workload logs or agentic traces aren't included.

 Subchart structure